Search

 Cafcass parenting plan

 Cafcass (The Children and Family Court Advisory Support Service) have produced a parenting plan template which is accessible online and accompanied by a guidance document.
-Of course, there are other templates which can be accessed online with a quick Google search or parents are free to produce their own parenting plan.
+There are other templates which can be accessed online with a quick Google search or parents are free to produce their own parenting plan.
 Click here to access the parenting plan and supplementary documents on the Cafcass website.

 Is there support available to assist parents in producing a parenting plan?